Why You Should Never Keep Power On when Replacing a Car Battery

 What should I do after installing a new battery in my car?

-Synch the windows, and sunroof and enter the radio code.
-That’s it.
+All you have to do is sync the windows and sunroof and enter the radio code.